Can Emulating Semantic Translation Help LLMs with Code Translation? A Study Based on Pseudocode: Results and Analysis

 \begin{enumerate}[leftmargin=3em] \item[Pro-2] \textit{Pseudocode abstracts the PL-specific features (e.g., variable scoping, closure capture mode, and syntax sugar), avoids LLMs in following the incompatible practices in original programs.} \end{enumerate}

-We observed that LLM-based direct translation may overlook the differences in the features of source and target PLs, resulting in incompatible implementations violating the mechanism of the target PL.
-Meanwhile, pseudocode describes the code's intent and logic, hiding PL-specific implementation.
-When generating target code from the pseudocode, LLMs often properly implement the intended function in a manner fitting the mechanism of the target PL, and are less likely to be distracted by the incompatible patterns of source PL in the original program.
+We observed that LLM-based direct translation may overlook the differences in the features of source and target PLs, resulting in incompatible implementations in the translation result that violate the mechanism of the target PL.
+Meanwhile, pseudocode describes the original program's intent and logic, hiding PL-specific implementation.
+When generating target code from pseudocode, LLMs often properly implement the intended function in a manner fitting the mechanism of the target PL, and are less likely to be distracted by the incompatible patterns of source PL in original programs. {This advantage was observed in 56\% of analyzed cases where pseudocode-based translation outperformed direct translation.}

 \Cref{fig: rq1-type1} shows an example of this case with a Go-to-Rust translation.
-Specifically, when translating a Go program with an inner function (\Cref{lst: rq1-type1-go2rust-go}) into Rust via direct translation, Qwen7B mechanically followed the Go program to declare a common inner function in Rust without realizing the difference in default closure capture modes in Go and Rust and forgetting to indicate a mutable closure capture mode (\Cref{lst: rq1-type1-go2rust-direct}).
-Meanwhile, based on pseudocode that mainly indicates the code intent and logic (\Cref{lst: rq1-type1-go2rust-pseudocode}), Qwen7B correctly implemented the functionality in a proper manner that fits Rust's memory management (\Cref{lst: rq1-type1-go2rust-viapseudocode}).
-Interestingly, all five studied LLMs failed with the same fault in direct translation while succeeding with the help of pseudocode.
+Specifically, when translating a Go program with an inner function (\Cref{lst: rq1-type1-go2rust-go}) into Rust via direct translation, Qwen7B mechanically followed the Go program to declare a common inner function in Rust without realizing the difference in default closure capture modes in Go and Rust and failing to indicate a mutable closure capture mode in Rust (\Cref{lst: rq1-type1-go2rust-direct}).
+Meanwhile, based on pseudocode that mainly indicates the code intent and logic (\Cref{lst: rq1-type1-go2rust-pseudocode}), Qwen7B correctly implemented the functionality in a proper manner that fits the memory management of Rust (\Cref{lst: rq1-type1-go2rust-viapseudocode}).
+Notably, all five studied LLMs failed with the same fault in direct translation while succeeding with the help of pseudocode.
 This also echoes the helpfulness of pseudocode-based code translation in translating from flexible PLs to more rigid PLs observed in RQ2 (\Cref{subsec:rq2}).

 \begin{enumerate}[leftmargin=3em] \item[Pro-3] \textit{Pseudocode describes the functionality implemented by unique APIs in source PL, allowing LLMs to generate flexible implementations to realize the intended functionality in target PL.} \end{enumerate}